TheRaytracers/freecad-povray-render/CONTRIBUTING.md

 However, this limitation is clearly comprehensible for the user - either through a good documentation or in the program e.g. through colored selection of transferred objects in the object tree.

-## You cannot only contribute to the code
+## Working on the code is not the only way to contribute

 The documentation is not less important than the code!
 If you found a thing, which can be improved, clone this repository, do and commit you changes and make a pull request.